 Avignon computer laboratory

-Prof. Corinne Fredouille (thesis director)
+Prof. Corinne Fredouille (thesis supervisor)

 Composition of the jury

-• Mr HENNEBERT Jean (Rapporteur)
+• Mr Jean HENNEBERT (Rapporteur)

-• Mr. Damien LOLIVE (Rapporteur)
+• Mr LOLIVE Damien (Rapporteur)

-• Ms TRANCOSO Isabel (Examiner)
+• MRS TRANCOSO Isabel (Examiner)

 • MRS WOISARD Virginie (Examiner)

-• Mr. LARCHER Anthony (Examiner)
+• Mr LARCHER Anthony (Examiner)

-• Mr. BONASTRE Jean-François (Examiner)
+• Mr BONASTRE Jean-François (Examiner)

-• MME FREDOUILLE Corinne (Thesis director)
+• MME FREDOUILLE Corinne (Thesis supervisor)

 Summary of the thesis